fastify/fastify-multipart/README.md

 ## JSON Schema body validation

-If you enable `attachFieldsToBody: 'keyValues'` then the response body and JSON Schema validation will behave the similary to `application/json` and [`application/x-www-form-urlencoded`](https://github.com/fastify/fastify-formbody) content types.
+If you enable `attachFieldsToBody: 'keyValues'` then the response body and JSON Schema validation will behave similarly to `application/json` and [`application/x-www-form-urlencoded`](https://github.com/fastify/fastify-formbody) content types.
 Files will be decoded using `Buffer.toString()` and attached as a body value.

 ```js
 fastify.register(require('@fastify/multipart'), { attachFieldsToBody: 'keyValues' })